 On 27 April 1936, Escher arrives in Fiume, modern-day Rijeka in Croatia.
 This is where the company is headquartered.
 Escher is handed the archive, and is invited to select the ports he wishes to visit.
 He is also handed a letter to avert any unforeseen problems with the port authorities.
 He is treated like a king.
 He is personally introduced to the captain of the ship, and is assured that wine will be served with every evening meal.
 Although the boats are officially cargo ships, around thirty passengers are permitted on board.
 They live in relative luxury, as can be seen in the photos in the advertising brochure.
 Little wonder, therefore, that Escher and Jetta are served wine during dinner.

 During the journey, Escher makes several drawings for his prints.
-Cargo Ship is one of the woodcuts to emerge.
+Freighter is one of the woodcuts to emerge.
 Escher’s 1936 photo album contains a photo of Escher in his plus fours, drawing on the deck of a boat.

 A drawing board is perched on his lap.
 Might this be the drawing board that he bought especially for this tour?
 According to his pocket diary calculations, the board cost 62.80 Swiss Francs.
 He also kept a meticulous record of his travels.